 Tuesday, 25 April 2006 6:05 pm

 I think true democracy can only happen when the citizens of the country are competent (mature, intelligent, see the bigger picture etc) enough to deal with democracy.
 It is idealistic to say we want democracy when the people concerned cannot cope with the responsibilities of democracy.
 With freedom comes responsibility and accountability... and frankly, I'm not sure the majority of Singaporeans are ready for that yet.
+As I read somewhere, Singapore is still a very young country and we've only had 3 generations of 'Singaporeans'?
+We need to formulate our own culture, our own idiosyncracies and our own sense of pride.
+We have definitely reached far, and much further than say other similar sized nations (or similar-aged nations), and we should be proud of that.
+We should however, continue to grow intellectually and hopefully grow out of the rather immature levels of politics that we were exposed to in that conversation with the MM.

 It would be really interesting to see what people mean when they say that they are against the PAP.
 I am completely aware that the PAP can be high-handed in dealing with some situations in the past (or even nowadays) but in general I would say that most of their decisions have been made in favour for the majority of the country, or for the benefit of the majority.
 All my opinion of course.